Elish Angiolini: Honours

-She is a fellow of the Royal Society of Arts and the Royal Society of Edinburgh (2017).
+She is a fellow of the Royal Society of Arts and the Royal Society of Edinburgh (2017), and an Honorary Fellow of St Hugh's College, Oxford.

 She is an honorary professor of the Chinese University of Hong Kong.

 Angiolini is a Master of the Bench of the Middle Temple, one of the four Inns of Court.

 In 2002, she was made Alumnus of the Year by the University of Strathclyde.

 In June 2011, Angiolini received the Special Achievement Award from the International Association of Prosecutors in Seoul, South Korea.

 On 24 November 2022, Angiolini was awarded The Herald's 'Lifetime Achievement Award' at the newspaper's Scottish Politician of the Year Awards, for outstanding contributions to public life.

 In May 2023, Angiolini took part in the coronation of Charles III, representing the Order of the Thistle.

 On 10 December 2024, it was announced that Angiolini would succeed Prince Edward, Duke of Edinburgh, as Lord High Commissioner to the General Assembly of the Church of Scotland.
 Angiolini, as a Roman Catholic, was initially barred by law from becoming Lord High Commissioner; legislation was introduced in February 2025 to remove that legal barrier.
 The Church of Scotland (Lord High Commissioner) Act 2025 received royal assent on 3 April 2025.
 She was appointed to the post on 16 May 2025.